omar0ali/ip-calc/README.md

 ### Features to add

+-   [ ] Use https://github.com/spf13/cobra for more CLI features i.e `go run .
+10.0.0.0/16` instead of relaying on editing main.go file every time.
 -   [ ] Divide a subnet equally i.e `go run .
 10.0.0.0 255.0.0.0 --Divide 4` this is a CIDR 16
--   [ ] Use https://github.com/spf13/cobra for more CLI features